 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Your Brain is Multitasking 100s and 1000s of Functions Every Moment
+Please use the Social Network links just below to share this information from The Explanation, Your Brain is Multitasking 1000s of Functions Instantly